 - A floor or unit that does only the type of surgery you are having.
 (For instance, for hip replacement surgery, do they have a floor or unit that is used only for joint-replacement surgeries?)

-- Specific guidelines so that everyone who has your type of surgery receives the kind of care they need.
+- Specific guidelines or clinical pathways so that everyone who has your type of surgery receives the kind of care they need.

 It can also be helpful to know how many surgeries like yours have been done at the hospital you have chosen or are considering for your surgery.
 People who have surgery at hospitals that do more of the same type of procedure often do better.